 But this was in 2014, and surely even if ‘I don’t want to pay any money’ app technology has not progressed, phone camera technology must have?

 So to the app store!
-First hit is ‘LumoScanner II’ from Lumography.
+I go with the ‘LumoScanner II’ from Lumography.
 These guys are all about making analogue photography Instagram worthy, so I have high hopes.
 Even on the landing screen I can see that app technology definitely has improved – I didn’t pay for this app, just like that first attempt many years ago, but this one actually has an interface that looks nice.
 One of the options is panoramic though, which I am fairly sure isn’t a film format that anyone is using (quick click to confirm, no idea what you’d use it for) so I am beginning to think this isn’t for purists.
 Maybe it’s a lumography specific format?
 Anyway, I click on ‘regular’ cos that’s just the sort of guy I am.

 Pretty much the same format as my 2014 app – a nice square to put my negative into and a big red button to take the image – however now I have a few options!
 I can tell the app what sort of film I am using, and there are a whole bunch of other things to mess with, including exposure and contrast – Helpful!
 There is also a little icon with a mountain on it, but clicking it doesn’t seem to do anything, though I feel like I may just not be cool and ‘lumo’ enough to understand it.
 So the app looks better, how are the images…